Thank You Sponsors!

 A. No, the Internal Revenue Code includes an absolute prohibition on directly (or indirectly) participating in or intervening in any political campaign on or behalf of (or in opposition to) any candidate for elective public office.
 (See IRS) However, these restrictions do not apply to employees of 501(c)(3) organizations acting in their individual capacity.
 According to the IRS, the political campaign intervention prohibition is not intended to restrict free expression on political matters by leaders of organizations speaking for themselves as individuals.
 (See IRS FS-2006-17 and IR-2006-36) Personal contributions to political action committees are allowed.
 Additionally, any for-profit organization regardless of its affiliation with a nonprofit corporation may contribute to a California political action committee (e.g., a members’ for profit subsidiary or related company).

-A. As the only political action committee in Sacramento representing nonprofits and the continuum of care, your contribution will help ensure that LeadingAge California members are visible and clearly heard among lawmakers.
-The LeadingAge California PAC is a crucial component of the association’s advocacy effort and will help to advance a public policy agenda that places nonprofit providers on the forefront of the increasingly complex political environment.
+A. As the only political action committee in Sacramento representing nonprofits and the continuum of care, your contribution will help ensure that LeadingAge California members' interests are represented in Sacramento.
+The LeadingAge California PAC is a crucial component of the association’s advocacy effort and will help to support candidates that advance a public policy agenda that places nonprofit providers on the forefront of the increasingly complex political environment.

 A. Your contribution will be used to support candidates identified by the PAC Board whose philosophies and approach to governance will be supportive to non-profit senior living and services providers.